-Girls & Boys – School sports shirt, school sports sweatshirt, navy or black sports shorts ( navy or black track pants can be worn over the top of shorts for terms 2&3 ).
+Girls & Boys – School sports shirt, school sports sweatshirt, navy or black sports shorts or skorts (navy or black track pants can be worn over the top of shorts for terms 2&3 ).

 If your child is wearing incorrect uniform for a day or two, a note must be brought to the class teacher.
 Any long term problems need to be discussed with the Teacher or Principal.